thegenemyers/DAZZ_DB/README.md

 case should be used, and the characters per line, or line width, can be set to any positive value with the -w option.

-The .fasta or .quiva files that are output can be converted into a DB by fasta2DB and quiva2DB (if the -q and -n options are not set and no -m options are set), giving one a simple way to make a DB of a subset of the reads for testing purposes.
+The .fasta, .quiva, and .arrow files that are output can be used to build a new DB with fasta2DB, quiva2D, and arrow2DB, giving one a simple way to make a DB of a subset of the reads for testing purposes.

 ```
-13. DBdump [-rhsaiqp] [-uU] [-m<track>]+
+13. DBdump [-rhsaqip] [-uU] [-m<track>]+
                       <path:db|dam> [ <reads:FILE> | <reads:range> ... ]
 ```

 Like DBshow, DBdump allows one to display a subset of the reads in the DB and select which information to show about them including any mask tracks.
-The difference is that the information is written in a very simple "1-code" ASCII format that makes it easy for one to read and parse the information for further use.  -r requests that each read number be displayed (useful if only a subset of reads is requested).  -h prints the header information consisting of the source file name (on an H-line), well # and pulse range (on an L-line), and optionally the quality of the read if given (on a Q-line).
+The difference is that the information is written in a very simple "1-code" ASCII format that makes it easy for one to read and parse the information for further use.
+The option flags determine which items of information are output as follows:

+* -r requests that each read number be displayed in an R-line (see below, useful if only a subset of reads is requested).

+* -h requests the header information be output as the source file name on an H-line, the well # and pulse range on an L-line, and optionally the quality of the read if given on a Q-line.

--s requests the sequence be output, -a requests the Arrow information be output as a pulse-width string (on an A-line) and the 4 SNR channel values (on an N-line), -i requests that the intrinsic quality values be output, -q requests that the 5 Quiver quality streams be output, -p requests the repeat profile be output (if available), and -m\<track\> requests that mask \<track\> be output.
+* -s requests the sequence be output on an S-line.

+* -a requests the Arrow information be output as a pulse-width string on an A-line and the 4 SNR channel values (on an N-line),

+* -q requests that the 5 Quiver quality streams be output on d-, c-, i-, m-, and s-lines.

+* -i requests that the intrinsic quality values be output on an I-line.

+* -p requests the repeat profile be output (if available) on a P-line, on a P-line

+* -m\<track\> requests that mask \<track\> be output on a T-line.

 Set -u if you want data from the untrimmed database (the default is trimmed) and set -U if you'd like upper-case letter used in the DNA sequence strings.

 The format is very simple.
-Each itme of information occurs on a line.
+A requested unit of information occurs on a line.
 The first character of every line is a "1-code" character that tells you what information to expect on the line.
-The rest of the line contains information where each item is separated by a single blank space.
+The rest of the line contains the information where each item is separated by a single blank space.
 Strings are output as first an integer giving the length of the string, a blank space, and then the string terminated by a new-line.
 Intrinsic quality values are between 0 and 50, inclusive, and a vector of said are displayed as an alphabetic string where 'a' is 0, 'b' is '1', ... 'z' is 25, 'A' is 26, 'B' is 27, ... and 'Y' is 50.
 Repeat profiles are also displayed as string where '_' denotes 0 repetitions, and then 'a' through 'N' denote the values 1 through 40, respectively.
+The set of all possible lines is as follows:

 ```
     R #              - read number